Particular/docs.particular.net/nservicebus/upgrades/5to6/extension-seams.md

 Satellite pipelines (e.g. retries or timeouts) no longer create Performance Counters.
 Endpoints provide a single performance counter instance related to the main message processing pipeline.

-To learn more about using Perfomance Cunters in NServiceBus, refer to the [Performance Counter Usage](/samples/performance-counters/) sample and [Performance Counters](/nservicebus/operations/performance-counters.md) article.
+To learn more about using Performance Counters, refer to the [Performance Counter Usage](/samples/performance-counters/) sample and [Performance Counters](/nservicebus/operations/performance-counters.md) article.

 ## Transport Seam